CREIGHTON ARMSTRONG BERRY 1923-2019

 Services will be held at the Westhampton Presbyterian Church on Saturday, January 4 at 1 p.m.
 All are welcome.
 In lieu of flowers the family asks that you please donate to the Westhampton Beach Presbyterian Church Mission Ministry.

-To send flowers to Creighton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Creighton Armstrong Berry, please visit our floral store.